intel/afxdp-plugins-for-kubernetes/README.md

 UID is an integer configuration.
 It is useful in scenarios where the AF_XDP pod runs as a non-zero user.
 This configuration can be used to inform the device plugin about the user ID of the pod.
 This allows that non-zero user to use the UDS without issue.
 If unset, then only user 0 can use the UDS.
 Note: User 0 does not imply that the pod needs to be privileged.

-#### EthtoolCmds

-EthtoolCmds is an array of strings.
-This is a setting that can be applied to devices in a `primary` mode pool.
-Here the user can provide a list of Ethtool filters to apply to the devices as they are being allocated to a pod.
-These strings should be formatted exactly as if setting Ethtool filters manually from the command line.
-Some Ethtool filters require the netdev name or the IP address and in these instances, the user can substitute these with `-device-` and `-ip-`  respectively.
-The plugins will apply the filters with the correct name and IP address when they become known during pod creation.

 #### UdsServerDisable

 UdsServerDisable is a Boolean configuration.
 If set to true, devices in this pool will not have the BPF app loaded onto the netdev.
 This means no UDS server is spun up when a device is allocated to a pod.
 By default, this is set to false.